 Font Whatling Competition: winner Simon Ritchie; 2nd place Robert Hunt; 3rd place Doreen West

 Percy West O'Connor Award: winner Lenny Whiting; 2nd place Lesley Riding; 3rd place David Brooks.

-Here's a few pictures from this year's event on our news page.
+Here's a few pictures from the 2016 event on our news page.

 Click here for a set of photos taken by Barry Woods.

 The 2017 date for Stepdance Day is Sunday 16th July.

 What is stepdancing?

 Stepdancing is a vernacular form of tap dancing, where individual dancers improvise a sequence of steps, most frequently to a hornpipe tune.
 The sound of the steps is probably the most important aspect, and the dance, although energetic is not particularly dramatic.
 Dancers are usually self-taught, and dance in informal settings mostly in pubs and other social gatherings where there is a suitable atmosphere and music.
 If more than one dancer is present, they will often dance in turn.
 These days, stepdancers often carry a wooden board with them, as so many floors are carpeted.
 Some dancers add blakeys to their shoes to enhance the sound, others prefer a pair of leather-soled shoes.

 Brian Whatling Percy West Richard, Ben & Fiona Davies Doreen O'Connor Amy & Jess Chilvers